RedLinenDoll/Blogaholic/README.md

 We only have internal access in our Google organization at this moment, and we registered our organization as aucklanduni.ac.nz.
-We do not have your aucklanduni emails (the auckland.ac.nz emails are rejected), So if you would like to test our google log-in, please contact Akash (apra984@aucklanduni.ac.nz), and he will add it for you.
+We do not have your aucklanduni emails (the auckland.ac.nz emails are rejected), So if you would like to test our google log-in, please contact Akash [mailto: apra984@aucklanduni.ac.nz], and he will add it for you.
 (Or, our native Blogaholic account creation is quite good to use too) Thank you!

 ___
 - At least one username / password combination for an existing user in your system, with some already-created articles & comments

-Username: Jay
-Password: jBlogaholic123
----
-Username: Anran N
-Password: 78g*tw23.ysq
+<p>Username: Vila</p>
+<p>Password: qwe123</p>

 ___
 - Any other instructions and comments
-** Thank you for all your support on such a brilliant opportunity to sharpen our skills, to celebrate what we've learnt and to celebrate ourselves.
+**Thank you for all your support on such a brilliant opportunity to sharpen our skills, to celebrate what we've learnt and to celebrate ourselves.
 We hope you will enjoy our Blogaholic website as much as we do.
 Cheers,